Personal Loans

 Personal Loan

 One of the most popular types of hardship loans is a personal loan.
 A personal loan is an installment loan, meaning you borrow a sum of money upfront and pay it off over a set term (usually between one and five years).
-Personal loans usually have fixed interest rates and monthly payments.
+Personal loans typically have fixed interest rates and monthly payments.

 You can use a personal loan calculator to see how much your payments would be depending on the amount of loan you need and how long you need to pay it back.

-It’s worth noting that personal loans are unsecured, meaning they don’t require any sort of collateral.
+It’s worth noting that personal loans are unsecured, meaning they don’t require any collateral.
 This is good news since it means you aren’t putting an asset at risk in case you can’t repay your loan.
 However, because the lender takes on more risk, personal loans tend to have higher interest rates than secured loans.

 Home Equity Loan